OWASP/raider/docs/case_studies/architecture.rst

 new cookie is set proving the user has passed the checks and is properly authenticated.

-In **Raider**, stages are implemented using :term:`Flow
-<Flow>` objects.
-The authentication process consists of a
-series of Flows connected to each other.
+In **Raider**, those stages are implemented using :term:`Flow <Flow>` objects.
+The authentication process consists of a series of Flows connected to each other.
 Each one accepts inputs and generates outputs.
-In addition to that, Flow objects implement :term:`Operations <operation>` which can be used to run various actions upon receiving the response, but most importantly they're used to control the authentication process by conditionally or unconditionally defining the next stage.
+In addition to that, Flow objects implement :term:`Operations
+<operation>` which can be used to run various actions upon receiving
+the response, but most importantly they're used to control the authentication process by conditionally or unconditionally defining the next stage.
 So for example one can jump to stage X if the HTTP response code is 200 or to stage Y if it's 403.

 .. uml:: ../diagrams/raider_flows.uml